t94j0/redirect.rules/README.md

 * Reorder groups by most likely to be seen
 * Sort IPs/Hosts/Agents in each grouping
 * Build an index at the top of redirect.rules based on starting line number of each grouping
-* Custmoize rewrite rule(s) to redirect differently based on user-agent
+* Customize rewrite rule(s) to redirect differently based on user-agent